zr-tex8r/BXpapersize/README.md

         It is provided because option strings including braces are not permitted in the package option list.
       - `<papersize-name>`: The output should be equal to the given size.
-The set pf available paper-size names is the same as the [geometry package] and is listed below:
+The set of available paper-size names is the same as in the [geometry package] and is listed below:
         a0paper--a6paper, b0paper--b6paper, c0paper--c6paper, b0j--b6j,
         ansiapaper--ansiepaper, letterpaper, legalpaper, executivepaper,